ucsb-cs-transfer-resources/ucsb-cs-transfer-resources.github.io/_topics/csil.md

 So, if you are working on a program on your own machine, that's fine--but make sure before you turn it in, you test it on CSIL.

+# Downloading files from CSIl

+In order to access the files from your CSIL account you will have to use a software to download them.

+A software that is commonly known is [CyberDuck](https://cyberduck.io/) Once downloaded, you simply enter your CSIL account so they can be linked, and you should be able to download any files from CSIL to your own computer